 Burning can also be a sign of infection along with the discharge.

-It can also be a sign of a bladder infection too!
+It can also be a sign of a bladder infection (UTI) too!
+If you have painful urination, talk with your provider!

-Also, many women have STD’s that need serious attention before baby is born.
+Also, many women have STD’s that need serious attention before their baby is born.

 Soapbox moment: I am seeing a lot of women with serious sexually transmitted infections treating them as unimportant and not getting prompt treatment (or taking the medication, or not having their partner take the medicine).
 This is VERY concerning as providers.